HoverHell/pyaux/README.rst

   tree-structure of dicts, e.g. for pretty-printing the result
 * **mk_logging_property**: make a property that debug-logs the value and caller info when set
+* Some other things that are too minor to be listed here.

 Also, in separate submodules: